 This simple system turns up in unexpected places.
 For example, our world really consists of many small particles of matter interacting together.
 When we try the above system with many more masses, we obtain a good approximation to how an elastic material behaves.
-By somehow taking a limit of the number of masses going to infinity, we obtain the continuous one dimensional wave equation (that we study in § 4.7).
+By somehow taking a limit of the number of masses going to infinity, we obtain the continuous one-dimensional wave equation (that we study in $\S 4.7$ ).
 But we digress.
 Let us set up the equations for the three mass system.
-By Hooke's law we have that the force acting on the mass equals the spring compression times the spring constant.
-By Newton's second law we have that force is mass times acceleration.
-So if we sum the forces acting on each mass and put the right sign in front of each term, depending on the direction in which it is acting, we end up with the desired system of equations. $$m_1 x_1'' = -k_1 x_1 + k_2 (x_2 - x_1) = -(k_1 + k_2) x_1 + k_2 x_2,$$
+By Hooke's law, the force acting on the mass equals the spring compression times the spring constant.
+By Newton's second law, force is mass times acceleration.
+So if we sum the forces acting on each mass, put the right sign in front of each term, depending on the direction in which it is acting, and set this equal to mass times the acceleration, we end up with the desired system of equations. $$m_1 x_1'' = -k_1 x_1 + k_2 (x_2 - x_1) = -(k_1 + k_2) x_1 + k_2 x_2,$$